acep-uaf/thearcticprogram.net/events/2019-04/index.md

 title: 2019 ARCTIC Program Review
 ---

 The week of April 29'th 2019 the ARCTIC Program partners hosted an ONR program manager review team.
+This vist overlapped a visit by Canadian energy leaders tour of Alaska as part of the U.S. State Department's International Visitor Leadership Program (IVLP), the Alaska [North by Northwest](https://www.anchoragemuseum.org/the-lab/projects/nxn/) 2019 Summit and Festival, and [Launch Alaska](https://launchalaska.com)'s Demo Day.

 The following is an agenda summary with links to presentations as PDFs.